PCDuarte25/event-tickets-reservation-api/README.md

 3. **Run database migrations and seed events**
     - ps: If you have postgres intalled locally you can run the seeder and migrations without enter the docker shell.
-    - ps2: The when you run `docker-compose up` the entrypoint already migrate and use the seed, but if you want to run by youself you can run:
+    - ps2: When you run `docker-compose up` the entrypoint already migrate and use the seed, but if you want to run by youself you can run:

     ```bash
     docker exec -it event-tickets-reservation-api_app_1 bash